RobotGeissler/instalily-case-study/README.md

 Time was unfortunately lost trying to build out a full RAG pipeline to provide a better user experience and avoid excessive dynamic searching—ultimately not viable given scraping constraints.

 ### Final Approach
-I use on-demand search agents via Playwright to dynamically extract structured product information only when needed, drastically reducing suspicion while preserving functionality.
+I used an on-demand search agents via Playwright to dynamically extract structured product information only when needed, drastically reducing suspicion while preserving functionality.